Tangent Calculator

 Important note: If the roof angle is 45°, the truss height will be exactly equal to half the building width—because tan (45°) = 1.

-Even with a precise calculator, memorizing or keeping this reference table will helps speed up discussions with clients or contractors on site:
+Even with a precise calculator, memorizing or keeping this reference table will help speed up discussions with clients or contractors on site: